Dark chocolate cherry brownies that are made with black beans?! You betcha!

 I wanted to try making a brownie recipe that involved aquafaba, since I’ve been having a lot of fun experimenting with all the things you can do with this magical liquid (it’s the liquid leftover from a can of beans).
 I know some people use black beans in brownie recipes, so I thought I’d throw some of the actual beans in there too.
 And I had some cherries that I knew wouldn’t last too much longer in the fridge, so I figured I’d toss those in too.

-I scratched down a rough recipe on a piece of paper and headed into the kitchen where I promptly told my husband that I was making chocolate black bean cherry brownies.
+I scratched down a rough recipe on a piece of paper and headed into the kitchen.
+I promptly told my husband that I was making dark chocolate cherry brownies with a secret ingredient – black beans.
 He turned to the baby and said “Oh no, here goes mommy again.”

 My last baked good recipe that involved beans (there was a bean cookie at some point recently) was less than stellar.
 And by less than stellar, I mean somewhat crappy.
 You can’t blame him for doubting me.
 Heck, I doubted myself a bit on this one.

 I whipped up the batter and nervously grabbed a spoonful of batter.
 It was chocolatey.
 It was sweet.
 It had bites of tart cherries.
 It wasn’t gritty or a weird texture – it was smooth and delicious.
 In other words, this batter was ah-mazing.

 The pan of batter went into the oven, and 25 minutes later out came a bunch of yummy dark chocolate cherry brownies.

 The finished product does have a little lighter texture compared to super fudgy brownies.
 But I gave a bite to my hubby about two minutes after they came out of the oven, and asked him if he would classify it as cake or brownie.
 He said it was more on the brownie spectrum of baked goods.
 And to our surprise, when we went to have them later for dessert, after cooling they definitely took on more of that rich, fudgy consistency.